george89analytis/Deploying-A-Website-Unix--420-321-VA--Fall-2025/README.md

   * GitHub Actions
 * For Information please visit the file: [CHOICES](./CHOICES)

-* INSTALL.md ---> this file includes the the instructions needed/required to use our project
+* INSTALL.md ---> this file includes the instructions needed/required to use our project from:
+  * Installing our project
+  * Setting it up
+  * Manual Deployment Setup
+  * Auto Deoployment Setup
 * Our Github repository also includes our License.
 For more info on this, please refer to our License which is located at: [LICENSE](./LICENSE)